Bubblin-Superbooks/the-romance-of-lust/README.md

 The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and a few other sanitization libraries.

-:point_right: As part of the vocabulary of publishing with Bookiza, this git repo is the `manuscript` whereas the reader-ready book is hosted and _live_ on the url on top.
-This difference in the &apos;state of work&apos; is .
+:point_right: As part of vocabulary of publishing with Bookiza, this git repo is the `manuscript` whereas the 'consumer-ready' distributable form i.e. `book` is hosted _live_ on the url at the top.

-### FULLSCREEN MODE:
+### GOING FULLSCREEN

 To be able to read the book in [fullscreen mode](https://bubblin.io/blog/fullscreen-api-ipad), please try these steps: